 “What’s wrong with her?”
 I asked Road Scholar guide Stephanie Paidus.

 She replied, “The mountain goat is already wearing her winter coat and the warm temperature is causing her to overheat.”

 Is this an effect of global warming?
 Possibly.

 Learn more about how climate change is affecting Glacier National Park in my article, “Hiking Glacier National Park: Has the Crown of the Continent Lost Her Jewels?” at Green Global Travel.

-What have you learned from a visit to one of our national parks?
-Post a comment to share with us.
 Alan and I think a national park adventure is like participating in nature’s laboratory.
 We learn something new on every visit.

 Disclosure: Road Scholar has provided this travel experience, but the opinions are our own.